edneyosf/Shelled/README.md

 # shelled
-A simple SU shell for Android
+A simple root shell for Android

 ---